 Andrey, a Russian entrepreneur living in Brazil who, fearing retaliation, asked that NPR not use his last name, said Telegram has become one of the few places Russians can access independent news about the war.
-This ability to mix the public and the private, as well as the ability to use bots to engage with users has proved to be problematic.
-In early 2021, a database selling phone numbers pulled from Facebook was selling numbers for $20 per lookup.
-Similarly, security researchers found a network of deepfake bots on the platform that were generating images of people submitted by users to create non-consensual imagery, some of which involved children.
-Perpetrators of such fraud use various marketing techniques to attract subscribers on their social media channels.
+Emerson Brooking, a disinformation expert at the Atlantic Council's Digital Forensic Research Lab, said: "Back in the Wild West period of content moderation, like 2014 or 2015, maybe they could have gotten away with it, but it stands in marked contrast with how other companies run themselves today."
 But Kliuchnikov, the Ukranian now in France, said he will use Signal or WhatsApp for sensitive conversations, but questions around privacy on Telegram do not give him pause when it comes to sharing information about the war.
 Markets continued to grapple with the economic and corporate earnings implications relating to the Russia-Ukraine conflict.
 “We have a ton of uncertainty right now,” said Stephanie Link, chief investment strategist and portfolio manager at Hightower Advisors.
 “We’re dealing with a war, we’re dealing with inflation.
 We don’t know what it means to earnings.”
+"The result is on this photo: fiery 'greetings' to the invaders," the Security Service of Ukraine wrote alongside a photo showing several military vehicles among plumes of black smoke.

 from pl